Indian Fowler On Medium: IVF CEO Arunabh Kumar Sexually Harassed Me, Called Dad

 “Indian Fowler” published an essay on Medium titled “The Indian Uber- That is TVF” on March 12.
 That essay is getting plenty of views and attention on Tuesday, March 14, because of the accusations of sexual harassment it contains against Arunabh Kumar.
-As a result, Twitter hashtags and handles like #tvf, @theviralfever and #iamwithak have come alive.
+As a result, Twitter hashtags and handles like #tvf, @theviralfever, and #iamwithak have come alive.
 According to the below tweet from Story Pick, the entire affair regarding Kumar and those accusing him of wrongdoings is turning into an ugly affair.
 On Twitter, Arunabh Kumar can be found at @TheQtiyapaGuy, which describes Kumar as the Founder & CEO of TVF (TheViralFever).

 Hey #TVF I just corrected your "official press release" …